Spellbound exhibition, Ashmolean Museum, Oxford

 Magic and the unknown has always historically caused people to be fearful, and when married with religious views, it was linked closely to devil worship and ultimate despair.

-Once inside, you will discover Medieval texts, binding jewellery and crystal balls, as well as magical objects aplenty alongside contemporary art instillations.
-If you are a fan of magic, the supernatatural, the cosmos and the occult, this enchanting exhibition is for you.
+Once inside, you will discover Medieval texts, binding jewellery and crystal balls, as well as magical objects aplenty alongside contemporary art installations.
+If you are a fan of magic, the supernatural, the cosmos and the occult, this enchanting exhibition is for you.

 Are you fascinated by magic?
 Which exhibition highlight would you be most intrigued by?